TeddyRandby/clide/README.md

 ## Problem
 - Is your codebase littered with useful bash scripts and yarn commands?
-- Do they all require passing arguments in a different way?
+- Do they all require passing parameters in a different way?
 - Do some contributers find them difficult to find/use/update?

 ## Why Clide?